Our geotechnical engineering and engineering geology research is revolutionary worldwide.

 Depending on your modules, you'll be assessed through a combination of:

 We offer a wide range of projects for the thesis.
-These will be provided by our academics.
-You can also propose your own topic.
+These will either be provided by our academics, or you can propose your own topic.

 Our mission is to help you: